 2.1 If during the proceedings the parties present or represented do not reconcile, the first degree Arbitral Tribunal shall issue a provisional award by a majority vote.

-2.2 This provisional award states the names of the arbitrators, the name of the secretary of the meeting, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.
+2.2 This provisional award states the names of the arbitrators, the name of the secretary of the tribunal, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.

 2.3 If it deems it appropriate, the first degree Arbitral Tribunal may issue provisional partial or interim awards.